Tshibalo2008/Coffee-Shop-Sales-Analysis/README.md

 Focus marketing and staffing efforts during morning hours and peak months (May–June) to maximize efficiency.
 Consider promotions or menu adjustments to boost sales during afternoons and evenings

 #
-Store Revenue by Time of Day vs Hourly Revenue Trend Across Store Locations
+3. Store Revenue by Time of Day vs Hourly Revenue Trend Across Store Locations

+#
+Key findings or Insights

 #
 Morning dominates revenue generation